I-Language-Development/.github/profile/README.md

 3. Make the changes.
 4. Update your fork and create a pull request at the original repository.

+Make sure to follow the `CONTRIBUTING.md` file of the project.

 If you contribute often and can be trusted by the core team, you might get invited to be a developer here.

 Note: This is a side project.
 There is no payment involved in this.